AdGoBye/AdGoBye/CONTRIBUTING.md

 game_objects = [{ name = "Cube" }]
 ```

-AGB will disable all gameobjects named `Cube`.
+AGB will disable all GameObjects named `Cube`.
 This can be desirable if an Object has a specific name repeated across the world.

-Although if the name is as generic as `Cube`, you might end up disabling other objects that could be important without
+However, if the name is as generic as `Cube`, you might end up disabling other objects that could be important without
 intending to, such as geometry. **Don't excessively disable objects.**

 The Blocklist component gives you two fields to mitigate this, you can match to the Object's Position and Parent (